codsen/codsen/packages/string-fix-broken-named-entities/README.md

 ### `opts.decode` in relation to `opts.cb`

-Even though it might seem that when callback is used, `opts.decode` does not matter (because we serve both encoded and decoded values in callback), but **it does matter**.
+Even though it might seem that when a callback is used, `opts.decode` does not matter (because we serve both encoded and decoded values in a callback), but **it does matter**.

 For example, consider this case, where we have non-breaking spaces without semicolons: